xiyuzhai-husky-lang/gohan/README.md

 - given a proof sketch of a math problem, fill the gaps to be acceptable by a formal theorem prover

-- develop theory and practice dedicated learning methods for these problems, built upon existing methods like large language models
+- develop theory and practice of dedicated learning methods for these problems, built upon existing methods like large language models

 - demonstrate the Husky programming language's superiority by showing the algorithms can be developed much faster in Husky